zademeadowshk/NEW-2025-Solana-Raydium-Sniper-Trading-Bot/README.md

 ![](readme/env.png)

 ## INSTALL
+(You can always put this Readme File into ChatGPT & ask for a Detailed Step-by-Step Installation Tutorial From Scratch if you're new to installing bots.)

+---
 1. Navigate the bot by typing `cd (bot file location)`
 2. Install dependencies by typing: `npm install`
 3. Run the script by typing: `npm run start` in terminal